Study of democracy’s decline offers roadmap for fighting back

 Prof. Bryn Rosenfeld comments on the summit between Pres.
 Trump and Putin.

-In a new book, Isabel Perera explains why after deinstitutionalization, some affluent democracies failed to provide adequate services for the severely mental ill while others expanded care.
+Isabel Perera explains why some countries have failed to provide adequate services for the mentally ill while others expanded care.

 Playwright Gloria Oladipo '21 is also an award-winning cultural critic and journalist with The Guardian.